jtique-endava/grape-attack/README.md

 # Grape::Attack <sup>*forked central edition*</sup>

-A forked version of the [Grape::Attack](https://github.com/gottfrois/grape-attack) middleware focused on global throttling.
+A forked version of the [Grape::Attack](https://github.com/gottfrois/grape-attack) middleware focused exclusively on global throttling.

-If you're feeling saucy, you can still override the global defaults with endpoint-specific throttling.

-## Why Do This?
+## Why Fork This?

 It's [Rack::Attack](https://github.com/kickstarter/rack-attack) for [Grape](https://github.com/ruby-grape/grape).
 That's great!
 But there was a need for global throttling as the default.
 Like its ancestor, this fork is meant to be dead simple with minimal configuration.